Know The Reasons Why Businesses Borrow Money

 5. Insufficient Funds

 New businesses that are still in the startup stage will need funding to get off the ground.
 While most directors will use their own funds to start the business, very few manage to entirely self-fund the company to profitability and will therefore have to seek external funding.
-There are a variety of options for external startup funding, including bank loans, borrowing from family and friends, equity investment
+There are a variety of options for external startup funding, including bank loans, borrowing from family and friends, invoice business finance and equity investment

 Whatever that reason is, if you tie up that cash in your business, it’s not available for the original purpose or should you need it quickly.